noizu-labs-ml/genai/README.md

 - Mistral
 - Groq
 - OpenAI
+- DeepSeek
+- XAI

+and partial media in/out support for models that support it.

 with pending (soon to be added) support for hugging face, ollama, dx and media generation.

+# Core Libary
+See [https://hexdocs.pm/genai_core/api-reference.html](GenAI Core docs) for the libraries underpinning this product. and genai_local for local gguf support.

 # Value Proposition